 - 6.12.
 An individual who creates inventory items in an accounting system cannot be the same individual who issues them. - 6.13.
-An individual responsible for physically receiving an inventory item cannot be the same person who creates or approves the purchase order related to that item. - 6.14.
+An individual responsible for physically receiving an inventory item cannot be the same person who approves the purchase order related to that item. - 6.14.
 An individual responsible for physically receiving an inventory item cannot be the same person who conducts a physical inventory involving that item. - 6.15.
 These policies apply to all inventories, irrespective of their nature or the software system(s) that may be used to account for them. - 7.
 Facilities management. - 7.1.
 The ability to create, approve, activate, deactivate and delete location records in any system is restricted to authorized individuals. - 7.2.
 The ability to enter utility meter records and to enter utility consumption data in any system is restricted to authorized individuals. - 7.3.
 An individual who enters or submits utility consumption data may not approve that data. - 7.4.
 The ability to enter, change or delete facilities related contract information is to be limited to authorized individuals. - 7.5.
 The ability to create or approve payment request schedules and to generate payment requests related to a facilities related contract is restricted to authorized individuals. - 7.6.
 Individuals who submit or enter payment request schedules or payment requests may not approve payment request schedules or payment requests. - 7.7.
 The ability to create, modify or approve transaction plans, project requests or proposed project requests is restricted to authorized individuals. - 7.8.
 Individuals who create or modify transaction plans, project requests and proposed projects requests may not approve transaction plans, project requests or proposed project plans. - 7.9.
 The ability to create, or modify building systems or building equipment is restricted to authorized individuals. - 7.10.
-Individuals who create or modify building systems or building equipment may not approve building systems and building equipment.
+Individuals who create or modify building systems or building equipment may not approve building systems and building equipment. - 7.11.
+The ability to create, or modify inspection requests or inspection work tasks is restricted to authorized individuals.